Tencent/TenDBCluster-TSpider/Documentation/tendb/instant-add-column-en.md

--Record Extra Bytes: fixed 5 bytes, records additional information -Nullable Bitmap: record nullable bitmap, use 1 bit to indicate whether a nullable field is NULL -non-NULL Variable-Length Array: array of non-null variable-length fields, specifying the length of non-null variable-length fields (such as varchar, varbinary) in the row
+-Record Extra Bytes: fixed 5 bytes, records additional information -Nullable Bitmap: record nullable bitmap, use 1 bit to indicate whether a nullable field is NULL -non-NULL Variable-Length Array: array of non-null variable-length fields, specifying the length of non-null variable-length fields (such as varchar, varbinary) in the row.

 In order to store the information of the new field, we only need to change the record header in the Compact format.